techandpeople/techandpeople.github.io/_games/02_rescuem.md

 ---
 ###############
 # DO NOT EDIT
-layout: game
+layout: framework
 ###############

 ###############
 # TO EDIT
 # game name
-title: "Rescue: Mayday"
+title: "LFCG: A Living Framework for Understanding Cooperative Games"

 # icon or image for the game
 image: